 They are of course, low in carbs and gluten-free as well for those who are curious.

 My daughter has even perfected a Keto friendly Blackberry preserve so she can enjoy her PB&Js, which she used in the center of these candies as well.

-I prefer creamy peanut butter, my daughter prefers chunky, whichever you have on hand will do.
+I prefer creamy peanut butter, my daughter prefers chunky, you can try this peanut butter flavored ketogenic protein powder called Keto1 Protein, whichever you have on hand will do.
 You can alternate as well, make some with just a blackberry filling or peanut butter filling, or both, which we did with this batch.

 To start, we melted down 100% cocoa otherwise known as baker’s chocolate.
 The higher the cocoa in your chocolate, the lower the carbs.
 We melted this down with a bit of coconut oil and 2 tablespoons of Steviva’s KetoseSweet + Liquid.

 Line your paper cups (you can also use cupcake liners if you don’t have candy cup liners) with a teaspoon worth of melted chocolate.
 Pop in the freezer for a few minutes until the chocolate has set.
 Next, fill with peanut butter and the blackberry preserve, pop again in the freezer to allow the peanut butter to set.

 Lastly, you’ll cover each candy cup with a final layer of chocolate then sprinkle each with a pinch of Himalayan pink salt.
 Set that in the freezer once more and you’re ready to enjoy!
 Check out the video we’ve compiled to show you how it’s done.